croessner/nauthilus-website/docs/lua-api/introduction.md

 Synchronous Lua actions are configured with action types such as `brute_force`, `lua`, `tls_encryption`, `relay_domains`, and `rbl`.
 In policy-authoritative paths, the selected policy decision dispatches them through the registered obligation `auth.obligation.lua_action.dispatch` and Nauthilus waits for the action before the request continues.

-The triggering check or feature only emits facts.
+The triggering check, environment control, or environment source only emits facts.
 The action runs only when the selected decision includes the dispatch obligation.
 This keeps reports, observe-mode comparisons, and mutable side effects aligned with the same policy decision.

 Lua POST-Actions use the `post` action type.
 They run after the request-time decision context is known and must not change the final decision, response marker, response message, or FSM terminal state.
 In `auth.policy` authoritative paths, POST-Action enqueueing is requested through the registered obligation `auth.obligation.lua_post_action.enqueue`.
 Brute-force counter and learning updates are requested through `auth.obligation.brute_force.update`.